MrYsLab/bits-n-bots/docs/posts/Telemetrix_Under_The_Hood _Part_2.md

 ### Server Report Related Defines

-A server report transmits information, such an input value change, or perhaps a reply to a client informational request.
+A server report transmits information, such as an input value change or a reply to a client informational request.

 Each report contains a report ID.
 These IDs are defined